datacarpentry/geospatial-workshop/setup.md

 ![](/fig/docker.png)

-*Please be aware that the `R` package `rasterVis` is not included in the `rocker/geospatial` Docker image.
+Please be aware that the `R` package `rasterVis` is not included in the `rocker/geospatial` Docker image.
 If your instructor teaches with this package, this will be an `R` package you will need to install yourself.
-You will also have to install the development version of `ggplot2` until `ggplot2` is released in June 2018 and the updated version is added to `rocker/geospatial`.
-All other `R` packages will already be installed for you.*
+All other `R` packages will already be installed for you.

 > ## Downloading and Installing Docker Community Edition
 >